Do I Need a Masters Degree to Be a Teacher?

 Special Education Teachers

-Special education teachers work with children who have mental or learning disabilities or behavioral disorders from preschool through the twelfth grade.
+Special education teachers work with children from preschool through the 12th grade who have mental or learning disabilities or behavioral disorders.
 All states require a bachelor's degree and the completion of an approved training program in special education to earn licensure.
 Some states, however, require a master's degree in special education as well.

 Adult Education Teachers